LaunchDayCP/LaunchDay/README.md

 ## User Stories

-The following **required** functionality is completed:
+The following **core** user stories:

+- [ ] User can create account and log in with their credentials
+    - [ ] Persist user across app restarts
-- [ ] Allow gamers to search an expansive database of games
+- [ ] Allow gamers to search an expansive database of games (provided by igdb.com)
+- [ ] User can see more details for a game chosen from the database (game details, rating, screenshots, etc.)
+    - [ ] User can see trailers for a game
-- [ ] Allow gamers to track unreleased games and stay up to date on release info (push notifications)
+- [ ] Allow user to track unreleased games and stay up to date on release info by adding them to a wish list that is easily accessible
-- [ ] View wishlist
-- [ ] Post to cloud backend (Parse/FireBase)
+- [ ] Allow user to set notification preferences for games in which they want to receive up to date notifications for release info
+- [ ] Random Game Suggestor - randomly suggests a new/popular game based on the users filters
+- [ ] If user wants to buy a game, we will provide a button that will take them to a website where they can purchase it
-- [ ]
+- [ ] User can edit their profile and customize settings

 The following **optional** features are implemented:

-- [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
-- [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
-- [ ] User can pull to refresh.
+- [ ] User can share his/her wishlist with friends

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+- [ ] Apple Watch support
+- [ ] Custom notification settings on a per game basis

 ## Video Walkthrough